-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - · Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Urgently Needed Services; Primary Care Physician Services; Physician Specialist Services; Individual and Group Sessions for Mental Health Specialty Services; Individual and Group Sessions for Psychiatric Services; Individual and Group Sessions for Outpatient Substance Abuse. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: \$0 copay for each Medicare- covered primary care provider visit.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location \$40 copay for each Medicare-covered specialist visit.
+Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: Urgently Needed Services; Primary Care Physician Services; Physician Specialist Services; Individual and Group Sessions for Mental Health Specialty Services; Individual and Group Sessions for Mental Health Specialty Services; Individual and Group Sessions for Outpatient Substance Abuse.
+You have the option of getting these services through an in-person visit or by telehealth.
+If you must use a If additional services are provided, cost-sharing will apply, such as: 20% of the cost for most services beyond the outpatient evaluation and management visit.
+This may include office procedures, diagnostic tests, therapeutic services and supplies, and charges based on the place of service. network provider who offers the service by telehealth.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare For planned preventive services that become diagnostic during the screening, cost sharing applies.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit If you have certain chronic conditions, you may qualify for reduced cost sharing or items to assist with your health.
+See "Help with Certain Chronic Conditions" for more information.